Leela Gilday

-Leela Gilday is a Dene-Canadian singer songwriter, born and raised in Yellowknife, Northwest Territories.
+Leela Gilday is a Canadian singer-songwriter from Yellowknife, Northwest Territories.
 She has released five solo albums since 2002, two of which have won the Juno Award for Indigenous Music Album of the Year.

 Early life

-Gilday was born and raised in Yellowknife, Northwest Territories.
-She is the sister of singer-songwriter Jay Gilday.

-Gilday earned a Bachelor of Music degree from the University of Alberta in 1997.
+Gilday was born in Yellowknife, Northwest Territories, to an Irish Canadian father and a Dene mother.
+Singer-songwriter Jay Gilday is her younger brother.
+She graduated with a Bachelor's of Music degree from the University of Alberta in 1997.

-She received an Alumni Horizon Award in 2004 and a Fleck Fellowship at the Banff Centre for the Arts in 2008.

 Career

-Gilday has released five solo albums to date.
-In 2002, she was awarded Best Female Artist, Best Folk Album, and Best Songwriter at the Canadian Indigenous Music Awards for her first release, Spirit World, Solid Wood.
+In 2002, Gilday was awarded Best Female Artist, Best Folk Album, and Best Songwriter at the Canadian Indigenous Music Awards for her first release, Spirit World, Solid Wood.
 She was also named in Macleans Top 50 Under 30 that same year.
 In 2003, she was nominated at the Juno Awards for Best Music of Aboriginal Canada.

-Her second album, Sedzé, was released in 2006, and won Aboriginal Recording of the Year at the 2007 Juno Awards.
+Her second album, Sedzé, was released in 2006 and won Aboriginal Recording of the Year at the 2007 Juno Awards.
 Up Here named Gilday Northerner of the Year in 2007.

 Her third album, Calling All Warriors, was released in 2010.
 It won Aboriginal Recording of the Year at the Western Canadian Music Awards.
 In 2011, Gilday won Aboriginal Female Entertainer of the Year at the Aboriginal People's Choice Music Awards.

-Her fourth record, Heart of the People, was released in 2014 and garnered a Western Canadian Music Award for Indigenous Recording of the Year, as well as a nomination for Aboriginal Album of the Year at the 2015 Juno Awards.

-In 2019, Gilday had an acting role in the drama film Red Snow.

-Her fifth record, North Star Calling, was released in 2019.
-In February 2020, Gilday was one of the inaugural recipients (alongside Haviah Mighty) of the SOCAN "Her" Music Award, a national prize recognizing outstanding achievement among female and female-presenting musicians.
-She won the Canadian Folk Music Award for Indigenous Songwriter of the Year at the 16th Canadian Folk Music Awards in 2021 for North Star Calling.
-The album won the 2021 Juno Award for Indigenous Artist or Group of the Year.
+Her fourth record, Heart of the People, was released in 2014 and was nominated for Aboriginal Album of the Year at the 2015 Juno Awards.
+Her fifth album, North Star Calling, came out in 2019.
+Gilday won Indigenous Songwriter of the Year at the Canadian Folk Music Awards, and the album received the Indigenous Music Album of the Year honour at the 2021 Junos.

+In 2021, Gilday and her brother Jay created the musical project Sechile Sedare during the COVID-19 pandemic.

-In 2023, she participated in an all-star recording of Serena Ryder's song "What I Wouldn't Do", which was released as a charity single to benefit Kids Help Phone's Feel Out Loud campaign for youth mental health.
-The recording also interpolated parts of Gilday's song "North Star Calling".
+In 2023, she participated with more than 50 other artists in the recording of a charity single for Kids Help Phone's Feel Out Loud campaign.
+The recording combines Serena Ryder's song What I Wouldn't Do with the bridge from Gilday's "North Star Calling".

+Outside of music, Gilday had a supporting role in the 2019 independent film Red Snow.